Recommended portfolio from DNB Carnegie

 Our analysts closely follow 600 companies and provide daily buy, sell or hold recommendations within DNB's share trading.

-The portfolio was down 3.1 per cent from Monday morning last week to the same time this week.
-In the same period, OSEBX was unchanged.
+The portfolio was down 1.1 per cent from Monday morning last week to the same time this week.
+In the same period, OSEBX was down 4.5 per cent.

 Shares out: